Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-starter-appconfiguration-config/README.md

            selects:
              -
               snapshot-name: <snapshot-name>
+           trim:
+             - /application/
 ```

 NOTE: Snapshots have to be of the composition type KEY in order to be loaded, this is to stop configuration name conflicts inside of a snapshot.

+NOTE 2: If keys start with a prefix such as `/application/` a trim value is needed otherwise `/` will be converted to `.` and your key will not be mapped to `@ConfigurationProperties`

 When using snapshots, key-filters and label filters aren't used.
 The snapshot is loaded as is.
 You can load multiple snapshots by adding multiple selects, even adding key and label filters to other selects.